XitizVerma/Shift_Scheduler/README.md

 # Shift Management System

-A complete CRUD application for managing employee shifts with React frontend and Express.js backend.
+A complete all in one application for managing employee shifts with React frontend and Express.js backend.

 ## Project Structure